Lush rainforests, stunning mountain peaks and a thriving economy with ample jobs are just a few of the many reasons to live in Washington State.

 In this article, we’ll go over why you would want to live in Washington, what you can expect the wages/cost of living to be and how purchasing real estate (either a first or a second home) fits into the picture.

-U.S. News ranked Washington’s economy as #4 in the nation.
+U.S. News ranked Washington’s economy as #13 in the nation as of 2023.
 As a state, Washington has a highly educated population and relatively low unemployment.
 The major industries that drive the state’s economy are aerospace engineering, military/defense and agriculture (particularly in the eastern half of the state).
 It’s the fifth-largest state economy in the U.S. by GDP.

 Cost of living

 Although Washington state boasts high wages, it also has a high cost of living — 16% more expensive than other U.S. states.
 However, this average masks the differences between individual markets in Washington state.
 Seattle, for instance, is a whopping 49% more expensive than the nation as a whole, whereas Moses Lake is 4% less expensive.
 Popular urban and suburban areas like Seattle and Bellingham are much pricier than other regions in Washington.

 Real estate market conditions

 The real estate market in Washington was red hot for a while, but things are starting to cool off from their post-pandemic highs.
 In November 2023, 25.2% of homes in Washington sold above list price, and the number of houses that dropped in price was down by 8.5% YOY.

 Home prices across the state vary widely, ranging from $849,925 in Seattle to $342,500 in outlying areas like Yakima.
 This data is not broken out by homes sold with an agent and homes sold without an agent in Washington state, but bear in mind that homes sold with an agent tend to command a 26% higher price than homes sold without a Realtor.